© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn 300m SE of Bryn Cau is a scheduled monument protected by Cadw under reference ME255.
 View the official record →

-Cairn 300m SE of Bryn Cau is a round cairn of prehistoric date located in Meirionnydd, Wales, and is formally designated as a Scheduled Ancient Monument under reference ME255.
+Cairn 300m SE of Bryn Cau is a round cairn of prehistoric date located in Meirionnydd, Wales, and is scheduled as an ancient monument under the reference ME255.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME255.

 Cairn 300m SE of Bryn Cau dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn 300m SE of Bryn Cau is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME255.